Last revised: June 1, 2023

 They also maintain three AS616's of Trona Railway, Southern Pacific, and Kaiser Steel heritage, including the locomotive pictured below.

 The Baldwin-Lima-Hamilton AS616 began production the fall of 1950 and was the third model it offered in its "All Service" series, which was part of its new Standard line of road switchers.

 As with all of Baldwin's diesels, internal components were outsourced to Westinghouse Electric.
-One of the AS616's big marketing points was its incredibly high tractive effort, the most powerful of all Baldwin's road switcher models; 97,500 pounds starting and 78,750 continuous.
+One of the AS616's big marketing points was its incredibly high tractive effort, up to 78,750 pounds in regular service.

 This high rating is interesting considering that the locomotive was the lightest C-C road switcher design on the market at the time, weighing just 164 tons.